What are some general histories of Harvard Divinity School?

 There are several multi-period treatments and anniversary celebration volumes:

-The only lengthy published history of the school, this book grew out of a series of lectures given in 1953-54.
+This book grew out of a series of lectures given in 1953-54.
 Williams's introduction and essays form a theoretical framework for understanding the distinctive history of the school.
 The essays by Wright, Ahlstrom, and Reynolds are focused on the faculty and the intellectual life of the school.
 The essay on the "Student History" gives highlights of the history of the school written by students, year by year (1827-1913); the manuscript volumes are in the University Archives (title: History of Harvard Divinity School, 1827-1913; call number: Harvard Archives: UAV 328.
 4 vt).

 - "The Early Period (1811-40)" by Conrad Wright